Bengal: South Bengal

+Sundarbans, the world's largest mangrove forest, is located in southern Bengal.

 South Bengal covers the southwestern Bangladesh and the southern part of the Indian state of West Bengal.
-The Bangladeshi part includes Khulna Division, Barisal Division and the proposed Faridpur Division The part of South Bengal of West Bengal includes Presidency division, Burdwan division and Medinipur division.
+The Bangladeshi part includes Khulna Division, Barisal Division and the proposed Faridpur Division The part of South Bengal of West Bengal includes Presidency division, Burdwan division, Medinipur division and Murshidabad district of Malda division.

 The Sundarbans, a major biodiversity hotspot, is located in South Bengal.
-Bangladesh hosts 60% of the forest, with the remainder in India.
+Bangladesh hosts two-thirds of the forest, with the remainder in India.